34 Best Spy Thriller Books To Add To Your Library

 26. The Secrets We Kept by Lara Prescott

-The Secrets We Kept, like many of the best spy novels, is based on true events.
-It follows a CIA plot that sends secretaries into Russia with the mission of using their charm to get in with powerful men as they seek to get Doctor Zhivago out of the USSR so it can be published in the West.
+Like many of the best spy novels, The Secrets We Kept is based on true events.
+It follows a CIA plot that sends secretaries into Russia to use their charm to get in with powerful men as they seek to get Doctor Zhivago out of the USSR so it can be published in the West.
 Prescott released this book in 2020.

 “We unveil ourselves in the pieces we want others to know, even those closest to us.
 We all have our secrets.”